TimothyClaeys/pycose/README.md

 - MAC0: An authenticated COSE message that has one recipient.
 - MAC: An authenticated COSE message that can have multiple recipients (the message can be authenticated under different keys for different receivers).
 - Sign0: A signed COSE message with one signer.
-- Sign: A COSE message that has been signed by multiple signers
+- Sign: A COSE message that has been signed by multiple signers.

 A basic COSE messages consists of 3 main parts:

-- protected header: this message field contains information that needs to be protected.
+- protected header: This message field contains information that needs to be protected.
 This information is taken into account during the encryption, calculation of the MAC or the signature.
-- unprotected header: the information contained in the unprotected header is not protected by the cryptographic algorithms
+- unprotected header: The information contained in the unprotected header is not protected by the cryptographic algorithms.
-- payload: contains the payload of the message (protected by the cryptographic algorithms)
+- payload: Contains the payload of the message (protected by the cryptographic algorithms).

-Additionally, sed on the message type, message fields can be added:
+Additionally, based on the message type, message fields can be added:

-- mac/signature: this field contains a message authentication code or a signature
+- mac/signature: This field contains a message authentication code or a signature.
-- recipients/signers: this field either contains information for the individual recipients if the message has multiple receivers (e.g. key identifier information) or it contains information about the different signers of the message.
+- recipients/signers: This field either contains information for the individual recipients if the message has multiple receivers (e.g. key identifier information) or it contains information about the different signers of the message.

 ![](Images/cose_message.png?raw=true)